zonemanager/zonemanager/README.md

 crm.companydomain.com                    A          11.22.33.44
 ```

-ZoneMaster reads such set of files and automatically updates DNS servers configuration.
+ZoneMaster reads these zone files and automatically pushes DNS all changes (added,
+changed or removed records) to proper DNS servers.

 # Supported DNS service providers